pasquini-dario/EludingSecureAggregation/README.md

 # Eluding Secure Aggregation in Federated Learning via Model Inconsistency
 https://arxiv.org/abs/2111.07380

-The folder 'EludingSecureAggregation' contains the code to replicate our results as well as the data collected and reported in the paper.
+The folder 'EludingSecureAggregation' contains the code to replicate our results.

 **Requirements**: